India asks Pakistan to expedite trial in 26/11 Mumbai terror attacks case

 Also Read: Indians in Israel remember 26/11 Mumbai terror attack, demand action against masterminds

-"We once again call on the government of Pakistan to give up double standards and to expeditiously bring the perpetrators of the horrific attack to justice," it said.

-"This is not just a matter of Pakistan's accountability to the families of the innocent victims who fell to terrorists, but also an international obligation," the MEA said.
+Saeed and Lakhvi are at present in jails, not for coordinating the 26/11, but in connection with a different case related to financing of terrorism.

+President Ram Nath Kovind, Prime Minister Narendra Modi and External Affairs Minister S Jaishankar expressed their firm solidarity with the families of the 26/11 victims in separate messages on Friday.

-It said India will continue to make every effort to seek justice for the families of the "victims and the martyrs" of the attack.
+“The Government of India will continue to make every effort to seek justice for the families of the victims and the martyrs,” the MEA spokesperson said.

-"On the 13th anniversary of the 26/11 Mumbai terrorist attacks, the government and people of India somberly remember the victims of this dastardly attack and the valiant security personnel who laid down their lives to protect ours," the MEA said.

-On November 26, 2008, a group of 10 Pakistani terrorists went into a rampage, carrying out a coordinated attack on a railway station, two luxury hotels and a Jewish centre, after they sneaked into India's financial capital using the sea route in the Arabian sea.

 Watch the latest DH Videos here: